abayomipopoola/abayomipopoola/src/content/blog/mlx-chat-intelligence-in-a-box/index.md

 ### Why this matters

 The point of MLX Chat is not that everyone should run every model locally.
-Hosted models are still more powerful, easier to update, and better suited to many serious workloads.
+Hosted models are still more powerful and often the better choice for demanding workloads.
 But local models change the relationship a little.

 You do not ask permission to try a model.
 You do not send a private thought to a server just to see what a model thinks about it.
 You do not need an account, a quota, or a billing dashboard before you can experiment.
 The machine in front of you becomes enough.